jonathanavillegas/cfd/README.md

 ## Disclosure

-AI was used to assist with code structure and with writing function descriptions
+AI was used to assist with code structure, with writing function descriptions, and with commenting code for readability.
+All finite difference methods and model logic were developed and implemented by me